 Endocrinology involves the study of hormones.
 Hormones are chemical messengers that are produced from glands and affect every organ in the body.
 Hormones control metabolism, reproduction, growth and development.

 Endocrinologists are doctors who care for people who have hormone problems.
 They are specialist physicians who investigate, diagnose and treat hormone disorders.
-In Auckland, we have a group of three female endocrinologists, Megan Ogilvie, Stella Milsom and Susannah O’Sullivan (pictured below), who work in clinical practice, medical research and education.
+In Auckland, we have a group of three female endocrinologists, Megan Ogilvie, Stella Milsom and Susannah O’Sullivan (pictured above), who work in clinical practice, medical research and education.

 Endocrinologists see a wide range of health problems including those relating to fertility and reproductive health, thyroid problems, pituitary disease, osteoporosis, adrenal dysfunction and cancer of the endocrine glands.
 Our group has a subspecialty interest in reproductive endocrinology, which includes problems relating to absent or irregular periods, infertility, menopause and polycystic ovarian syndrome (which leads to symptoms such as acne, hair growth or loss, and menstrual disturbance).
 Stella Milsom has extensive experience in paediatric endocrinology.
 As a group we see people of any age.

 If you wish to see one of our endocrinologists, we prefer a referral from a GP or another specialist as the valuable information they provide will reduce the number of appointments required.
 Once we have a referral our secretary will contact you to make an appointment at a convenient time.